deut-erium/WriteUps/_posts/2022/cyber_apocalypse/crypto/memory_acceleration/2022-05-21-HTB-Cyber-Apcalypse-2022-Memory-Acceleration.md

 1. `rotl` is 32-bit rotate left
 2. `sbox` is AES sbox, so that we dont try linear/differential cryptanalysis XD
-3. Every operation in `phash` can be roughly thought on working on 32 bit `uint`s since each operation is preceeded by `&m (0xffffffff)` which makes everything operate mod $2^{32}$
+3. Every operation in `phash` can be roughly thought on working on 32 bit `uint`s since each operation is preceded by `&m (0xffffffff)` which makes everything operate mod $2^{32}$
 4. Which means `rv1`, `rv2`, `x`, `y`, `z`, `u` are all 32bit values including our keys, i.e `rv1 = 0x2423380b4d045 & m = 0x80b4d045